 There it is, a golden yellow Vega, seductive and infinitely irresistible, hanging from the tree of automotive disappointment.
 Its serpent maker found plenty of smitten takers (especially among the motor press), because the bitter truth imparted upon biting the bait was apparently in a time-release potion: “The best handling car ever sold in America” (Road &Track).
 Winner of Motor Trend’s 1971 COTY.
 C/D readers voted it the best economy car three years in a row.
 It won this 1971 C/D six small car comparison.
 And yet it went on to be the maker’s perhaps biggest Deadly Sin along with the Citation.
 So much promise; such a letdown.

-I (mentally) bit too, having spent idle hours in 1971 with a Vega catalogue specifying a yellow Kammback GT exactly like this one.
+I (mentally) bit too, having spent idle hours in 1971 with a Vega brochure specifying a yellow Kammback GT exactly like this one.
 But sure enough, the sweetness of that first bite evaporated all too quickly: the apple was rotten at the (engine) core.
 The Vega was GM’s Watergate/Waterloo, the beginning of its inevitable end.
-And yet here I am forty years later, totally smitten and thinking how fun it would be to tool around in another of my seductive youthful loves.
+And yet here I am forty years later, totally smitten and thinking how fun it would be to tool around in another one of my seductive youthful loves.

 Let’s step into our time machine.
 It’s 1971, we’re wearing bell-bottoms, and want desperately to love the Vega as much as we love peace.
 Its coming was hyped by GM for years as nothing less than the reinvention of the small car, GM’s version of the Apollo moon shot.
 Sound familiar?